-There are thousands of bib records in the Alliance Network Zone (NZ) that contain two or more different OCLC numbers in separate 035$a ‘Other System Number’ subfields.
-This causes problems when a record needs to be overlaid (either by the automated daily load of OCLC updated bib records or a manual download using Connexion), or manually edited.
+There once were thousands of bib records in the Alliance Network Zone (NZ) that contained two or more different OCLC numbers in separate 035$a ‘Other System Number’ subfields.
+These records caused problems when they needed to be overlaid (either by the automated daily load of OCLC updated bib records or a manual download using Connexion), or manually edited.

 Why does this problem exist?

-We have so far identified two separate causes for the presence of bib records in the NZ with multiple OCLC numbers.
-First, since we first began the automatic loading of updated OCLC WorldCat records, we have used a merge rule named ‘OCA Bib Overlay (Keep 035s)’ that controls the overlay both when loading OCLC WorldCat records using an import profile and when downloading a record using Connexion.
-This merge rule is also used in the majority of institutional import profiles.
-This merge rule retains all 035 fields from the existing Alma bib record when an NZ bib record is overlaid.
-This was necessary so that vendor record numbers such as Marcive brief shipping record numbers and YBP title record numbers, which are not present in the OCLC WorldCat records, would not be lost when an Alliance NZ bib record was overlaid with an updated record from OCLC.
-However, from the beginning it was recognized that this approach had a negative side effect that when two records were merged in WorldCat, some records when overlaid in the Alma NZ would have both the old and new OCLC records numbers in separate 035$a subfields.
-However, it was felt that this negative side effect was worth the benefit of retaining the vendor record numbers after records are overlaid.
+There are two separate causes for the presence of bib records in the NZ with multiple OCLC numbers.
+First, during the early years of automatic loading of updated OCLC WorldCat records to the NZ, a merge rule was used that retained all 035 fields from the existing Alma bib record when an NZ bib record was overlaid.
+In those days, this was necessary so that vendor record numbers such as Marcive brief shipping record numbers and YBP title record numbers, which are not present in the OCLC WorldCat records, would not be lost when an Alliance NZ bib record was overlaid with an updated record from OCLC.
+However, it was recognized at the time that this approach had a negative side effect that when two records were merged in WorldCat, some records when overlaid in the Alma NZ would have both the old and new OCLC records numbers in separate 035$a subfields.
+However, it was felt that this negative side effect was worth the benefit of retaining the vendor record numbers after records were overlaid.

 The second known cause for the presence of these records is when an Alliance library loads vendor records (such as YBP records) and uses a match method (in the import profile) which allows matching on a data point other than OCLC number (such as the ISBN).
 When using a match point other than the OCLC number, an existing NZ bib record (for example OCLC #123) can potentially be overlaid with a different OCLC WorldCat record (for example OCLC #345), creating an NZ bib record with two OCLC numbers – OCLC #123 (the correct OCLC number) and OCLC #345 (an inappropriate OCLC number).